CopernicaMarketingSoftware/Documentation/Publisher/en/follow-up-manager-ms.md

 # Follow-up Manager Marketing Suite
 The Follow-up manager is a user-friendly tool for creating advanced campaigns.
 Because this tool is integrated within the template editor and the database application, you can design advanced and personal follow-up actions at these locations.
 Within the follow-up manager you can combine advanced marketing campaigns by combining boxes.
-Advanced boxes allow you to add extra functionalities with JavaScript objects.
-You can find the available objects [here](./followups-scripting).
+Advanced boxes allow you to add extra functionalities with JavaScript objects, [these are the available objects](./followups-scripting).

 ## Triggers
 The Followups starting always with a trigger.
 This can be a click within the template editor or a new or adjusted (sub)profile within the database application.
 From this moment on you can start automating emails based on actual data.